paddycarver/blog/_posts/2012-06-02-the-cloud-is-for-you.md

 find.

-This may sound absurd, but I can think of several companies off the top of my head that run server architectures simiilar to this.
+This may sound absurd, but I can think of several companies off the top of my head that run server architectures similar to this.
 Not a shared host, maybe not even just one server, but the database, the cache, and the application are all on one machine.